Children as Joint Tenant Owners

-The first is tenancy in common, whereby each owner has a specific percentage ownership.
+The first is tenancy in common, whereby each owner has specific percentage ownership.
 When you die, your percentage of ownership passes through your estate and is distributed according to your will.

 The second form of property ownership is called joint tenancy.
 Unlike tenancy in common, every joint owner must have an equal share of the property.
 All decisions regarding the property must be made collectively and there is also a right of survivorship.
 This means that when one property owner dies, the property will transfer directly to the surviving owner, and will not form part of the deceased owner’s estate.

 Joint tenancy ownership may allow you to avoid paying probate fees.
 Probate fees refer to the amount of money that will need to be paid out from your estate before your property can be distributed through your will.
 The amount payable is up to 1.4% of the value of your estate.

 While this may seem like a smart cost-saving measure, it is important to understand that joint tenant ownership has specific legal consequences.

 Consequences of Joint Tenant Ownership: